Epicderpage/ITCS4102/Part2/1-MissingElement/README.md

 Missing: 14
 ```

-To run the script using a user-defined array, run the command with array elements listed after the filename with each element separated by a space.
-An example, along with example output, is shown below.
+To run the script using a user-defined array, run the command `perl missing.pl` followed by the list of array elements with each element separated by a space.
+An example, along with its output, is shown below.

 ```
-$ perl missing.pl 4 1 0 2 9 6 8 7 5 3
+perl missing.pl 4 1 0 2 9 6 8 7 5 3

 4 1 0 2 9 6 8 7 5 3
 3 6 0 9 2 1 5 8 4